 Over the years the engine has starred in movies and television programs, pulled the Olympic flame, and has been the subject of numerous magazine and newspaper articles.
 In celebration of its 100th birthday in 2007, it was temporarily relettered as Oregon Short Line No. 1068, the historic locomotive’s first number.

-With your help we expect the required boiler inspection to be complete in early 2016 and look forward to it operating for many more years to come.
+With your help we expect the significant restoration work and required boiler inspection to be complete in early 2020 and look forward to it operating for many more years to come.